Return to Rotary Club of Lexington Park Home Page

 The Vocational Lane Director leads projects and activities in which the Club participates to support vocational and educational endeavors.
 Projects include scholarships, educational awards, educational award events, supporting school groups, clubs, and student exchanges.
 The lane director supports committees for college scholarships, Teacher of the Year Dinner, Marco Polo Award, community outreach training, and the 4 Rotary International Youth Programs: RYLA, Interact, Rotaract and Youth Exchange.

-Frank Taylor, Lane Director
+Wanda Smith, Lane Director

 INTERACT CLUB AT ST. MARY’S RYKEN HIGH SCHOOL